Ulisaurio/Maqueta-EduSec/arduino/EduSecMega/README.md

 The serial port runs at 9600 bps and expects newline-terminated commands (e.g. `abrir`, `enrolar 5`, `pir`).
 The sketch responds with a single line suitable for the `sendSerial` helper in the Node.js backend.
+Both revisions periodically scan the RFID reader and fingerprint sensor, printing `UID:` or `Huella valida ID:` messages when credentials are detected.
 Revision R2 also understands `demo 1` or `demo 0` to enable or disable the firmware's demo mode, allowing fingerprints to open the door even if they are not enrolled.